iltar/blog-articles/published/avoiding-entities-in-forms.md

 ```

 ## So what would be the solution?
-[Data Transfer Objects - DTO](http://martinfowler.com/eaaCatalog/dataTransferObject.html).
+[Data Transfer Objects - DTO][dto-martin-fowler].
 Simply put, a  Plain Old PHP Object - POPO to contain your data.
 It requires you to write an additional class for your form, but will be worth it on the long run.
 If you take the examples from before, you can easily solve that with the following snippets:

 *Please note that this is not a working example*